 'Life-Threatening Arctic Blast' Surges Into Midwest, Barreling Toward Eastern U.S.

 Record-shattering cold, heavy snow and howling winds are descending on a broad swath of the U.S., the National Weather Service says.
-It's the result of one of the coldest arctic air masses to hit the country in recent memory, the agency says, forecasting bitter conditions in areas from the Upper Midwest to many eastern states.
+It's the result of one of the coldest arctic air masses to hit the country in recent memory, the agency says, forecasting bitter conditions in areas from the Upper Midwest to many Eastern states.

-Warning of a "very dangerous and life-threatening arctic blast," the weather service predicts the next several days could see "widespread record lows and low maximum temperatures from the Upper Midwest to the Great Lakes and Ohio Valley."
+Warning of a "very dangerous and life-threatening arctic blast," the weather service predicts that the next several days could see "widespread record lows and low maximum temperatures from the Upper Midwest to the Great Lakes and Ohio Valley."

 A Wind Chill Warning means the combination of very cold air and the wind will create DANGEROUSLY low wind chill values... and they're expected over the next two to three days across the warned area. pic.twitter.com/nb5TXwLlxd— NWS (@NWS) January 29, 2019

-Officials also are warning of horrible travel and road conditions, high temperatures that stay in the single digits, and wind chills that dip far below zero.
+Officials also are warning of horrible travel and road conditions, high temperatures that stay in the single digits and wind chills that dip far below zero.

 Record cold temperatures are expected to be set in Detroit tomorrow and Thursday. #MIwx pic.twitter.com/l1SalfXyoA— NWS Detroit (@NWSDetroit) January 29, 2019

-In Michigan, Gov. Gretchen Whitmer has declared a state of emergency, urging people to limit the time they spend exposed to the elements and check on the well-being of children, older neighbors and pets.
+In Michigan, Gov. Gretchen Whitmer has declared a state of emergency, urging people to limit the time they spend exposed to the elements and to check on the well-being of children, older neighbors and pets.
 Her office advised people to keep water dripping through vulnerable pipes to prevent them from freezing — and to set the thermostat to the same temperature for night and day.

 "Keeping Michiganders safe during this stretch of dangerously cold temperatures is our priority," Whitmer said.